delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 This code creates a Python string that represents the location of the data that we want to ingest.
 This is in the form `<user>@<host>:<path>`.
 For example `jdoe@sourcehost.mycompany.com:/bin`.
-As before with `mount_location`, we have defined our schemas such that these three pieces of information were provided by the user.
+As before with `mountLocation`, we have defined our schemas such that these three pieces of information were provided by the user.
 Here we're just putting them into a format that `rsync` will understand.

 ```